Continuous eigenfunctions of the transfer operator for Dyson models: Introduction

 A measure $\mu\in\CM(\X)$ is a Doeblin measure (\cite{berger2}, a.k.a\ as a $g$-measure \cite{keane}) if it is a \emph{translation invariant} eigenmeasure of $\L_{\log g}^*$ for some continuous function $g>0$ with $\L_{\log g} 1 = 1$.
 The theory of Doeblin measures (\cite{doeblin, keane, johob, berger, johob2}) is close to the topic of this paper, since we can construct a Doeblin function $g$, from a one-point potential $\phi$ and a continuous eigenfunction $h(x)$ of the transfer operator $\L_\phi$ by

 From~\eqref{DF}, we see that the measure $\mu(x) = h(x)\cdot \nu$ is a translation invariant eigenmeasure to the transfer operator $\L_{\log g}$, i.e., a Doeblin measure.
 We refer to $\mu$ as the \emph{equilibrium} measure of $\phi$.
 Thus the existence of a continuous eigenfunction of the transfer operator implies the \emph{$g$-measure property} of $\mu$. i.e., that $\mu$ can be represented as a Doeblin measure (a $g$-measure) for some continuous function $g>0$, i.e., so that it is a fixed point of $\L_{\log g}^*$.
 In contrast to our result, we observe the result by Bissacot \emph{et al.}~\cite{vanenter}, where they show that the $g$-measure property does not hold in the context of the Dyson model, when $1<\alpha<2$ is small enough and for high values of $\beta$.
-In view of \eqref{DF} this means that there does not exist a continuous eigenfunction.
+In view of \eqref{DF} this means that there is no continuous eigenfunction.
+Note, however, that the $g$-measure property may hold even if a continuous eigenfunction does not exist.